RyanJarv/msh/README.md

 * This project is a work in progress.
 * The use of the word "sandboxed" is relative here.
 You can probably think of this as something along the lines of user seperation, when possible, per executable execution.
 * At the moment the current working directory is always shared with the container.
+  * This may break the goal of sandboxing here..
+I need to look into this (i.e. what can you do over a docker mount).

 #### Features